-The recipient will be honored at the 2018 REFORMA GALA at the 2018 American Library Association (ALA) annual conference in New Orleans, LA.
+The recipient will be honored at the 2019 American Library Association (ALA) annual conference in Washington, D.C.

 Questions regarding the application process may be addressed to: